telenordigital/connect-android-sdk/README.md

         loginButton.setLoginScopeTokens("profile openid");

         // When users have clicked the loginButton and signed in, this method call will check
-        // that, and transition the app.
+        // that, and run the success callback method.
         // It checks if the Activity was started by a valid call to the redirect uri with a
         // code and state, for example example-clientid://oauth2callback?code=123&state=xyz .
         // It also takes a callback that has a onSuccess and onError function.
         // If it is a success we have stored tokens, and can go to SignedInActivity.
-        ConnectSdk.handleRedirectUrlCallIfPresent(getIntent(), new ConnectCallback() {
+        ConnectSdk.handleRedirectUriCallIfPresent(getIntent(), new ConnectCallback() {
             @Override
             public void onSuccess(Object successData) {
                 goToSignedInActivity();